Jean-Baptiste Rauzan: Early life

-Missions de France
+Missions in France

 On the recommendation of d'Aviau, Cardinal Fesch, Archbishop of Lyons, asked Rauzan to form an association of priests to preach parish missions.
 Among those who joined him was Armand-Benjamin Caillau. the Missionaries of France were so successful they won the support of Napoleon who gave them funds to defray expenses in conducting the missions.
 However, as the Emperor's relations with the Papacy cooled, the association of missionaries was suppressed.

 In 1814, at the suggestion of Fesch, Rauzan revived the group.
 He was joined by Charles Auguste Marie Joseph, Count of Forbin-Janson, Vicar-General of the Diocese of Chambéry and others.
 The organization was based at Mont-Valérien, in the Parisian suburb of Suresnes.
 Rauzan founded the Congregation of the Sisters of St. Clotilde for the education of young ladies.

 In 1830, during the second Revolution, the Missionaries of France were dispersed and exiled and their house in Paris sacked.
-Rauzan went to Rome, where he was received by Pope Gregory XVI, who authorized him to found a new society, to be known as the Society of the Fathers of Mercy.
-The Papal Brief of approbation, which also contains the constitutions, was given 18 February 1834.
+Rauzan went to Rome, where he was received by Pope Gregory XVI, who authorized him to found a new society, to be known as the Fathers of Mercy.
+The papal brief of approbation, which also contains the constitutions, was given 18 February 1834.

 In 1839, at the suggestion of Archbishop John Hughes of New York, Forbin-Janson introduced the Fathers of Mercy into the United States.
-Ferdinand Bach, the first superior in America, became the rector of the Cathedral of St. Louis in New Orleans.
+Ferdinand Bach, the first superior in America, became the rector of the St. Louis Cathedral in New Orleans.
 Correspondence between Bach and Rauzan is on file in the archives of the University of Notre Dame.

 Rauzan died in Paris, 5 September 1847.